WELCOME STUDENTS AND PARENTS!

 I also enjoy introducing Juniors to Medical Terminology, which gives them a basis for understanding anatomy and body systems, and being able to professionally discuss medical issues.

 My son graduated from University of Michigan last year and is now living and working as a banker in Chicago.
-My daughter graduated this spring from Clayton High-School, and is attending Loyola University of Chicago virtually this fall.
+My daughter graduated this spring from Clayton High-School, and is attending Loyola University of Chicago.
+She is excited to finally be on campus this semester.
 I live in Clayton with my wife Lois, who works for Edward Jones, and my dog Savannah, who loves playing frisbee but hates storms.